 You'd be forgiven for thinking that we should know better.
 After all, we’re told so many times these days to be aware of the sun, to douse our bodies in plenty of sun cream and sun blocker, and basically to stay out of the sun.
 However, when it comes down to it, most of us are still sun worshippers, especially those of us who have taken the bull by the horns and relocated to sunnier climes, such as Spain.

-Getting sunburnt, especially in this day and age with all the knowledge of the damage that overexposure to the sun can bring, is a pretty silly thing to do; however it is quite easily treatable and no more than a mild discomfort for a day or two.
-But getting sunstroke is quite a different kettle of fish, and can leave you feeling very ill - it can even be fatal.
-So the purpose of this post is to help you to correctly diagnose sunstroke, and to advise you of the best treatment to deal with it.
+Getting sunburnt, especially in this day and age with all the knowledge of the damage that overexposure to the sun can bring, is a pretty silly thing to do; however, it is quite easily treatable and no more than a mild discomfort for a day or two.
+But getting sunstroke (sometimes called heatstroke or heat exhaustion) is quite a different kettle of fish, and can leave you feeling very ill - in some cases it can even be fatal.
+So the purpose of this article is to help you to correctly diagnose sunstroke, and to advise you of the best treatment to deal with it.

 The correct medical term for sunstroke is hyperthermia, not to be confused with hypothermia which is exactly the opposite.
 Whereas hypothermia is a condition whereby your body temperature drops below a certain level, (namely 35° C to be precise), hyperthermia is a condition whereby your body acquires too high a temperature, and is unable to deal with it.

 Hyperthermia is usually the result of overexposure to the sun, hence its name – sunstroke.
 The body has certain natural mechanisms for dealing with overheating, one of which for example is perspiring.
 However with sunstroke, what happens is that your body temperature bypasses the level at which your normal bodily functions are able to cope, and when this happens, it becomes a potential medical emergency that needs to be recognised and treated as soon as possible.